Liliana Tenuta volunteers to make empanadas for Our Lady of The Holy Rosary church festival for ten years

 For the festival, Liliana only makes beef empanadas, but she can also make chicken, cheese or vegetable if someone orders them for a group.

-When she went to Argentina over Christmas, Liliana and her family members were making empanadas for a wedding when suddenly there was a power outage.
+When she visited Argentina over Christmas, Liliana and her family members were making empanadas for a wedding when suddenly there was a power outage.

 "We had no lights.
 There was a big storm and we were still making them in the dark," Liliana laughed.

-She said she gives out business cards during the festival and can be contacted through her Facebook account Lili's Empanadas if people want to inquire about a potential order.
+She said she gives out business cards during the festival and can be contacted through her Facebook page, Lili's Empanadas if people want to inquire or make an order.